-All students seeking a Deree US degree, regardless of number of credits accumulated through advanced placement, transfer, parallel studies, see "Parallel Studies" section, or semester/year abroad, must meet Deree's residency requirement by completing at least 36 US (180 UK) credits (beyond the introductory 1000-level courses) from the area of concentration (at least four Level 5 courses and eight Level 6 courses) of their major(s) at Deree - ACG and complete their last 30 US credits at Deree College.
+All students seeking a Deree US degree, regardless of number of credits accumulated through advanced placement, transfer, parallel studies, see "Parallel Studies" section, or semester/year abroad, must meet Deree's residency requirement by completing at least 36 US (180 UK) credits (beyond the introductory 1000-level courses) from the area of concentration (at least four Level 5 courses and eight Level 6 courses) of their major(s) at Deree - ACG.
+Moreover, students must complete the capstone course(s) of their major(s) at Deree - ACG and complete their last 30 US credits at Deree College.